Santiago-Labs/telophasecli/docs/features.md

           - Email: eng1@example.app
             AccountName: Engineer A
 ```

+### Testing
+Telophase integrates with [localstack](https://www.localstack.cloud/) to test AWS Organization and TF/CDK changes locally.
+Set `LOCALSTACK=true` in your env to use localstack instead of your AWS account.
+For a detailed example, see the [LocalStack Example](https://github.com/Santiago-Labs/telophasecli/tree/main/examples/localstack).

 ### Pass AccountID and AccountName as input to Terraform and CDK Stacks
 `AccountID` and `AccountName` are passed as input to each stack as `telophaseAccountID` and `telophaseAccountName` respectively.